 Their performance and value should be evaluated and members changed to suit the circumstances.
 Within a year or two the Board should have made a significant impact on the business performance.
 With a structured operation with all the required internal workings in place.
 Resulting in a business delivering consistent and exceptional performance.
+Francis says:

 The Advisory Board is a mechanism to help make this happen.
 It is an affordable, low risk. high impact performance multiplier.
 With high potential for positive impact.

-The result of having an effective, competent Board of Advisors will be to have more successful small and medium sized businesses.
-Avoiding the financial and emotional pain that goes with a failed business.If you think that an Advisory Board will benefit your business or you would like to discuss this concept further then please contact me.
+The result of having an effective, competent Board of Advisors will result in more successful small and medium sized businesses.
+Avoiding the financial and emotional pain that goes with a failed business.